Top Alcohol and Drug Rehab Centers in Washington State

 Substance Abuse and Mental Health Services Provided in Washington

 Addiction and mental health are inextricably intertwined.
 It’s not uncommon for people who have a drug or alcohol addiction to also have a mental health problem.
-That is why the state of Washington prioritizes providing both substance addiction and mental health treatment programs.
+That is why the state of Washington and the whole of addiction treatment WA prioritizes providing both substance addiction and mental health treatment programs.

 To cope with emotional suffering, many people turn to alcohol and narcotics.
 Mental health problems can originate as a result of addiction, but they are just as likely to arise as a result of mental health problems in the first place.

-Finding Washington alcohol and drug rehab centers that understand how to treat underlying mental health illnesses and addiction at the same time is critical.
+Finding centers for drug and alcohol rehab Washington that understand how to treat underlying mental health illnesses and addiction at the same time is critical.
 The following are some of the most frequent mental health conditions that people who are addicted are prone to have:

 - Bipolar Disorder